Paying your tax bill

 Please allow adequate mailing time.
 Payments will be considered to be on time if postmarked on or before the due date.
 If the postmark is absent or unreadable, the date received will be considered the payment date.

 Mail delayed by Canada Post will be considered late and subject to penalty.

 Paying at District Hall

-The letter box is open 24 hours a day, and is emptied twice daily.
-It will also be emptied at midnight on July 2 and September 1.
+The District Hall letter box is open 24 hours a day, and is emptied twice daily.
+It will also be emptied at midnight on July 4 and September 1.

-To help us minimize line-ups, congestion, and long waits, please contact us in advance if you have any questions about your taxes.
+If paying in person at District Hall, please help us serve you as efficiently as possible.
+Call or email us in advance if you have questions.
 We are available to help you by phone from Monday to Friday (8am-4:30pm).
-You can also email us any time.
+You can also email us at any time.

 Planning to pay in person using a debit card?
 Banks have daily spending limits on debit card transactions.
 Please contact your bank in advance to request a temporary increase if your tax payment exceeds your daily limit.